citizenscience/cancerresearchuk-pybossa/README.md

 - Click the `You can now publish it` button
 - Confirm by clicking `yes publish`
 - Click the `contribute now` button to start contributing

+## Copyright / Licence

+Copyright 2016 Cancer Research UK

+Source Code License: The GNU Affero General Public License, either version 3 of the License or (at your option) any later version.
+(See agpl.txt file)

+The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.

+Documentation is under a Creative Commons Attribution Noncommercial License version 3.